City-of-Helsinki/yjdh/README.md

 ### Benefit Development with Docker

+1. Run `yarn` to install necessary packages

-1. Copy the contents of `.env.benefit-*.example` to `.env.benefit-*` and modify them if needed.
+2. Copy the contents of `.env.benefit-*.example` to `.env.benefit-*` and modify them if needed.

-2. Run `docker-compose -f docker-compose.benefit.yml up`
+3. Run `yarn benefit` or, if you want to rebuild, then `yarn benefit --build`

 The Applicant Frontend is now running at [localhost:3000](https://localhost:3000) The Handler Frontend is now running at [localhost:3100](https://localhost:3100)